scorum/scorum/doc/advertising-budget-details.md

 per_block = balance / (((deadline - start_time) / block_interval) + 1)
 ~~~~~~~~~~~~~~~

 Fox example, if budget balance equals 100 SCR, start_time equals 3sec and deadline equals 12 sec, then there will be 4 payments by 25 SCR each in blocks #1,#2,#3,#4.

+> NOTE:
-Note payments are also occured in block #1 where budget starts and in block #4 where budgets ends.
+> Payments are also occured in block #1 where budget starts and in block #4 where budgets ends.

 | | | | | | | |
 | ----------------: | :: | :: | :: | :: | :-: | :-: |